MicrochipTech/RNBD451_PIC24_BLE_TEMPERATURE_SENSOR/README.md

 ## 3. Hardware Setup<a name="step3">

-- Connect the TEMP&HUM 13 CLICK Board to the Mikro Bus 1 and RNBD451 Add-on Board to the Mikro Bus 2 and connect the PIC24FJ64GU205 CURIOSITY NANO DEVELOPMENT BOARD as shown below.
+- Connect the TEMP&HUM 13 CLICK Board to the Mikro Bus 1, RNBD451 Add-on Board to the Mikro Bus 2 and connect the PIC24FJ64GU205 CURIOSITY NANO DEVELOPMENT BOARD as shown below.

 ![](docs/hardware.png)